swyxio/spark-joy/README.md

 </details>

-Note: `vw` has known a11y issues: Preserve Zooming.
-[Sara Soueidan](https://twitter.com/SaraSoueidan/status/1121645149983891457?s=20) recommends wrapping with `calc`, e.g. `font-size: calc(16px + .3vw);`

-You may wish to use `max-width: 60ch` on content.
-[Note on the `ch` unit not being EXACTLY 60 chars](https://meyerweb.com/eric/thoughts/2018/06/28/what-is-the-css-ch-unit/)
+When you use allcaps section titles, set the tracking (`letting-spacing`) a little wider. ([Example from Steve Schoger](https://www.youtube.com/watch?v=S6-q5BheEYU))

 ### Font Sizing

 DON'T GO CRAZY WITH FONT SIZES.

 - Try to use 1-2 sizes and vary other things like weight, space/leading, color, casing.
 - Don't rely on varying fontsize to control hierarchy - also use font weight (normal = 400/500, heavy = 600/700) and color